What pain and symptoms are associated with the levator scapulae muscle?

 Soothe-a-ciser: Relief for neck and shoulder pain helps relieve pressure and pain in the neck, shoulders and upper back.
 10 – 15 minutes laying on the pillow allows muscles in the neck, chest, shoulders and upper back to relax and can relieve or even stop some headaches.
 It can work especially well for those with tight pectoral (chest) muscles which stresses the levator scapulae muscles.
 It also brings relief for people who have slumping upper posture or rounded shoulders.
 A great pillow for people who work at desks and computers.

 Neck King Massage Tool Can Help Relieve Levator Scapulae Tension

 I use and often recommend the Neck King Massage Tool For Neck and Back to my clients.
 The Neck King works on trigger points and pressure points in the neck to help relieve muscle tension and pain.
 The secret to using the Neck King is to follow the directions carefully and to slowly build up the time spent using the tool.
-For many first time users the tool is too hard to use comfortably.
+For some first time users, the tool is too hard to use comfortably.
 Folding a hand towel and laying it over the Neck King will help ease the discomfort.
-This tool has helped me as well as many of my clients relieve headaches, sore stiff necks and upper back strain.
-This tool can help with pain and discomfort of the Levator Scapulae muscle by working the muscle connections and trigger points in the neck as well as other muscles that connect into the neck and base of the skull.
+This tool has helped me as well as many of my clients relieve headaches, sore stiff necks, and upper back strain.
+This tool can help with pain and discomfort of the Levator Scapulae muscle by working the muscle connections and trigger points in the neck as well as other muscles that connect to the neck and base of the skull.